 Single-Update Mode

-The system enters single-update mode when operations that can affect data elsewhere in the system are performed.
-When STEP enters single-update mode, only the connection that is in single-update mode can update the database.
+System operations like GUI updates and data imports can corrupt data if they are run while a different user is updating the database.
+The system enters single-update mode (SUM) when operations that can affect data elsewhere in the system are performed.
+When STEP enters SUM, only the connection that is in SUM can update the database.

-Operations that Cause Single-Update Mode
+Operations that Cause SUM

 Example 1: Add / Remove a Dimension Dependency

-If a user adds or removes a dimension dependency at the same time someone else is manipulating data that uses that is dimension dependency, then there is a risk of introducing inconsistent data in the database for the particular data that is being manipulated.
+If a user adds or removes a dimension dependency at the same time someone else is manipulating data that uses that dimension dependency, there is a risk of introducing inconsistent data in the database for the particular data that is being manipulated.

 Note: Only the concurrently manipulated data is at risk.

 For example, adding a dimension dependency to an attribute while data for this attribute is simultaneously being imported could result in inconsistent data.
-One way this might occur is if the importer caches the attribute's dimension dependency but does not notice the new dimension dependency has been applied until a number of seconds have elapsed.
+One way this might occur is if the importer caches the attribute's dimension dependency but does not record that the new dimension dependency has been applied until a number of seconds have elapsed.
 In that interim period, the values written for this attribute will have the wrong dimension dependencies.

 Example 2: Merge Attributes

-If one user is manipulating values on an attribute while a different user is merging that attribute, then there is a risk that inconsistent data may be introduced.
+If one user is manipulating values on an attribute while a different user is merging that attribute, there is a risk that inconsistent data may be introduced.
 This applies to all attributes participating in the merge.

 Note: Only the concurrently manipulated values are at risk.